xapple/forest_puller/NOTES.md

 * Place the zero at the same spot on the Y axis for every graph.

+* For EU-CBM the red line: plot `provided_volume` and filter NF.

 # TODO

-* For EU-CBM the red line: plot `provided_volume` and filter NF.
+Debug apalike

-* For EU-CBM the green line: take the above ground biomass in tons of carbon.
-From the table "flux_indicators".
-Take soft_production + hard_production at first.
+* For EU-CBM the green line: Plot 'gross_growth_ag'.
+And remain in tons of carbon.

 * For the README add a graph of increments and losses but with only one source so it doesn't take too much space.
+The country 5 biggest surfaces.

 * Possibly convert the m^3 into net CO2 emission in tons for faostat ipcc, hpffre:
   - for all source on one plot, using a conversion factor from m3 to tons of carbon plot increment